Ten Francs 2015 Return from the Alpine Pastures, Coin from Switzerland - detailed information

 Switzerland / Ten Francs 2015 Return from the Alpine Pastures - obverse photo

-The obverse shows the value 10 in the lowest part of the inner circle, and denomination FR below that, in the outer ring.
+The obverse, designed by Roland Hirter, shows the value 10 in the lowest part of the inner circle, and denomination FR below that, in the outer ring.
 The mint mark B of Swissmint (ex Bern Mint) is between them, in the inner circle.

 The legend CONFOEDERATIO HELVETICA (translated from Latin: Confederation of Switzerland) is separated - the first word is around above left in the outer ring, and the second word is around above right in the inner circle.